-Shares outstanding after the offering......
-42,116,219 shares to reduce our indebtedness.
+Use of Proceeds......
+We estimate that our net proceeds from this offering without exercise of the over-allotment option will be approximately \$43.2 million.
+We intend to use the net proceeds of this offering to reduce our indebtedness.
 We will not receive any of the proceeds from the sale of shares by the selling stockholder.